Prevent pressure ulcers and reduce costs

 For many years, Care of Sweden has continuously updated the health economic report, produced in close collaboration with Nordic Health Economics.

 – In the latest model we have broken down the figures and also looked at a hospital and clinic level.
-We have examined, among other things, the number of care units and how much an individual organisation can save, says Annabelle Forsmark at Nordic Health Economics.
+We have examined, among other things, the number of care units and how much an individual organization can save, says Annabelle Forsmark at Nordic Health Economics.

 The results were astounding – it turned out that you could make incredible savings.